cbuntain/vaderSentiment_java/README.md

 __NOTE:__ This code does not provide sentence identification or any other natural language utilities.

 The polarity_scores() function returns a Java Map object with the positive, negative, neutral, and compound polarity scores.

+## Acks

+I also relied heavily on Chris Humphreys's [p2j](https://github.com/chrishumphreys/p2j) Python-to-Java translation toolkit to handle a lot of the mundane translations.